Planning using My lessons

 9. Click 'Create'.

-The lesson will then appear in your list of lessons and be added to your timetable.
+The lesson will then appear in your list of lessons and be added to My Planner.

 Viewing and copying colleagues' lessons

 It is possible to view colleagues' lessons in order to create copies, view their lesson attainments or complete the attainments for one of their lessons yourself.
-Use the filters at the top of the page to choose a week or a range of dates and select the user whose timetable you wish to view.
-If you click on the settings icon next to the lesson:
+Use the filters at the top of the page to choose a week or a range of dates and select the user whose planner you wish to view.
+Your colleague's lessons will be a different colour so that stand out from your own.
+If you click on a colleague's lesson:

-1. You can 'Copy' or 'View' a lesson planned in the future.
+1. You can 'Copy' a lesson planned in the future or view any teaching notes.

 3. You can 'Copy' or 'Review' a lesson that has been taught by your colleague.
-Clicking 'Copy' will allow you to edit then teach your own version of the lesson, clicking 'Review' will show you their attainments and give you the option to copy the lesson without any edits.
+Clicking 'Copy' will allow you to edit then teach your own version of the lesson, clicking 'Review' will show you your colleague's attainments and give you the option to copy the lesson without any edits.

 IdeaTip: You can also use the search box in the top right corner to search for specific people, lessons or subjects.